“What I cannot create, I do not understand.” Richard Feynman

 You'll find yourself creating a bunch of accounts as you work your way through these lessons.
 So here's some free advice.
 You should take security seriously.
 What's a good password?
 One that's hard for someone to "guess"/discover.
 We all know a long pass phrase or random collection of numbers and letters is good form, but it's all for not if you use the same password for multiple accounts and one of them gets hacked.
 Likewise, if there's a post-it on your laptop with your login, it doesn't really help if someone steals your laptop.
 Best practices: (1) store your passwords in an encrypted password manager; (2) don't reuse passwords; (3) actually use random passwords; and (4) set up a login/lock for your computer(s) and phone(s).

 Want a free and simple option?
-We suggest LastPass.
+We suggest bitwarden.
 If you like wordplay, however, there's always RememBear.
 In general, you may want to choose a manager that allows for local storage of passwords on a single device (like your phone).
 This usually means that you don't have to pay for a subscription.
 It also means your passwords stay on a single device, not the cloud.
 However, this makes phone backups even more important, and sometimes (as with RememBear) you have to sign up for a free subscription and cancel it before the trial runs out to access the free local functionality.
 Always read the fine print!
 Anywho, you should be backing up all of your devices!
 Ask me sometime about my 1L laptop failure in the middle of my Contracts exam.

 Also suggested: (1) if you can, turn on two-factor authentication; and (2) conisder encrypting your hard drive.

-And of please, esp. if you encrypt your hard drive, make sure you will never forget the password you use to get into your password manager.
+And please, esp. if you encrypt your hard drive, make sure you will never forget the password you use to get into your password manager.
 If you do, it's like losing everything.

 ~ 5 Minutes